What companies have gained a competitive advantage by building a DSS?

 Proctor & Gamble -- customer response system

-INTERFACES Volume 13, No. 6, November-December 1983 had a number of DSS Case studies that have since then become classics.
-For example, Distribution of Industrial Gases at Air Products and Chemicals, the ASSESSOR Pre-Test Market Evaluation System, Southern Railway's Computer Aided Train Dispatching system.
+The journal INTERFACES in November-December 1983 had a number of DSS case studies that have since then become classics.
+For example, an article on the distribution of industrial gases at Air Products and Chemicals, the ASSESSOR pre-test market evaluation system, and Southern Railway's computer aided train dispatching system.

-Chapter 2 of my DSS Hyperbook further explores the question of gaining competitive advantage from DSS.
-In the chapter, my examples include decision support systems at Frito-Lay, L.L.
+Power (2002) explored the question of gaining competitive advantage from DSS.
+Chapter 2 reviews examples of decision support systems that provided a competitive advantage including systems as Frito-Lay, L.L.
 Bean, Lockheed-Georgia, Wal-Mart and Mrs. Field's Cookies.

 References